ThisIsRuddy/m2-variation-linker/README.md

 This module utilizes the Magento async bulk APIs to offer the simplest way to link products - a two column csv - how it should be!

-## Instructions
+---

-- Run 'yarn install' to install the required dependencies
+### Installation & Basics

-### Setup Environment Variables
+- Run `yarn install` to install the required dependencies
 - Copy `.env.sample` to a new file where the suffix represents the environment e.g. `.env.staging`
 - Update the values to match your environment by providing:
     - `MAGE_URI` - the url of the Magento store e.g https://daylong.local
-    - `MAGE_TOKEN` - an API Integration key created in the Magento Admin see below permissions e.g.
+    - `MAGE_TOKEN` - an API Integration key created in the Magento Admin (see below permissions) e.g.
       1i7263kjbh237i32y423h4u7tyj2b34ks

 #### Required Magento API Permissions